nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `SalesNote` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `SalesNote` and the **Actor** is the `user`, unless specified otherwise) For use cases that are very similar, only the differences between them have been highlighted.

 #### Use case: Add a client

 **MSS**

-1. User requests to add a specific client to the list
+1. User requests to add a specific client to the client list.
-2. SalesNote adds the client
+2. SalesNote adds the client to the list.

     Use case ends.

 **Extensions**

 * 1a.
-The format of the request is invalid.
+The format / details of the request are invalid.

   * 1a1.
 SalesNote shows an error message.
+  * 1a2.
+User enters a new request.
+  * Steps 1a1-1a2 are repeated until the request is valid.

+    Use case resumes from step 2.

+* 2a.
+The client already exists in the client list

+  * 2a1.
+SalesNote shows an error message

+    Use case resumes from step 1.

+#### Use case: Add a task

+Analogous to the use case for [adding a client](#use-case-add-a-client).

+**Extensions**

+* 2b.
+The specified tag for the task does not correspond to an existing sales order.

+  * 2b1.
+SalesNote shows an error message.

+    Use case resumes from step 1.

+#### Use case: Add an order

+Analogous to the use case for [adding a client](#use-case-add-a-client).

+**Extensions**

+* 2b.
+The specified customer for the task does not correspond to an existing client.

+    * 2b1.
+SalesNote shows an error message.

-      Use case ends.
+      Use case resumes from step 1.

 #### Use case: Delete a client

 **MSS**

-1. User requests to list clients
+1. User requests to list clients.
-2. SalesNote shows a list of clients
+2. SalesNote shows a list of clients.
-3. User requests to delete a specific client in the list
+3. User requests to delete a specific client in the list.
+4. SalesNote deletes the client.
+5. SalesNote deletes the orders related to that client.
+6. SalesNote deletes the tasks related to those orders.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+    Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+SalesNote shows an error message.

+      Use case resumes at step 2.

+* 5a.
+No related orders found.

+    Use case ends.

+* 6a.
+No related tasks found.

+    Use case ends.

+#### Use case: Delete a task

+**MSS**

+1. User requests to list tasks.
+2. SalesNote shows a list of tasks.
+3. User requests to delete a specific task in the list.
+4. SalesNote deletes the task.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+SalesNote shows an error message.

+      Use case resumes at step 2.

+#### Use case: Delete an order

+**MSS**

+1. User requests to list orders.
+2. SalesNote shows a list of orders.
+3. User requests to delete a specific order in the list.
-4. SalesNote deletes the client
+4. SalesNote deletes the order.
+5. SalesNote deletes the tasks related to the order.

     Use case ends.